 According to John Mueller, “awesomeness” is the key to ranking well in the Google SERPs.
-The vagueness of this advice makes it no less poignant.
+This advice’s vagueness makes it no less poignant.

 People have too many options to settle for average.